SeulkeeLee123/EHR_machine_learning_AS_TNFi/README.md

 003_XGBoost_hyperparameter_tuning.ipynb
 ```

 The performance of each execution will be saved the files below.
+The location of the files will be inside the hyperparameter_comparing folder in the default setting.
 ```
 'ANN_hyperparameter_tuning.txt'
 'RF_hyperparameter_tuning.txt'